yetibot/yetibot/README.md

 To quickly try out Yetibot with minimal config:

-- read the [Yetibot on Docker](doc/DOCKER.md) docs if you want to run it with Docker
+- See the [Getting Started](doc/GETTING_STARTED.md) docs including a Docker Compose example
-- or see the [Getting Started](doc/GETTING_STARTED.md) docs for other ways to run
+- [Yetibot on Docker](doc/DOCKER.md) docs if you want to run it with Docker

 ## Changes in 0.4.0